zhrfrd/JNotes/README.md

     - [x] Highlight down.
     - [x] Show highlight in the text.
 - [x] Copy and paste characters allowing full integration with the system clipboard. (use `Toolkit.getDefaultToolkit().getSystemClipboard()`).
+- [x] Fix Undo when pasting text within inserted chars.
+(The Undo Stack contains also the MoveCursorCommand).
+-
 ## Improvements
 - [ ] Adjust text highlight height.
 - [ ] Improve the loop that iterates through each line in `paintComponent()`.
 At the moment the loop runs at each timer tick and this increases with the number of new lines.